jameswonlee/tmwsd_challenge/README.md

 ```
 npm install
 ```
-3. Start application - This will create your SQLite3 database
+3. Start application [this will create your SQLite3 database]
 ```
 npm start | node app.js
 ```